-It is these capabilities that make it possible to integrate value streams without relying on batches, queues and buffers.
-In other words it is capable teams that make streamlined horizontal value streams work in changing circumstances.
-Lean is in fact a people-centric learning system requiring a very different management system, described by Michael Balle and colleagues in 2006 in their article on The Thinking Production System.
+We now also understand that having an entire workforce with these problem-solving capabilities makes it possible to integrate value streams without relying on batches, queues, and buffers.
+In other words, it is capable teams that make streamlined horizontal value streams work in changing circumstances.
+So, ultimately, lean is a people-centric learning system requiring a very different management system, as described by Michael Balle and colleagues in 2006 in their article “The Thinking Production System.”

 Lessons from Dissemination

-The first conclusion is that lean production practices work in all kinds of activities — well beyond high-volume manufacturing.
-But although most of the tools and practices are relevant, the starting points and sequence in which they are used to unlock lean are very different.
-While high volume automotive starts with standard work and flow, producing consumer goods begins by separating the tail from high-volume products.
-Retailing starts with basket fulfilment and rapid replenishment whereas service and repair begins by turning unpredictable into predictable work.
-Healthcare starts by unblocking discharge and making the plan of work visible, and so on.
+Today we can draw some conclusions from research and experimentation over the past 30 years.
+The first conclusion is that lean production practices work in all activities — well beyond high-volume manufacturing.
+But although most of the tools and practices are relevant, the starting points and sequence in which they are used to unlock the benefits are very different.
+For example, while high-volume automotive manufacturing starts with standard work and flow, producing consumer goods begins by separating the tail from high-volume products.
+Retailing starts with basket fulfillment and rapid replenishment, whereas service and repair begin by turning unpredictable into predictable work.
+Healthcare starts by unblocking discharge and making the work plan visible.
+And so on.

-The lean approach to operations is also not driven by the desire to replace people by technology and systems.
-It sees the smart use of technology as enhancing rather than replacing human decision making.
-Toyota’s operations continue to evolve — most recently by replacing some robots in assembly with humans, developing very simple physical assist measures instead of powered devices and by creating a completely new and highly flexible modular production line, Takaoka Line 2.
+Leaders who use the lean approach to operations are also not driven by the desire to replace people with technology and systems.
+Instead, they see the intelligent use of technology as enhancing rather than replacing human decision-making.
+For example, Toyota’s operations continue to evolve — most recently, by replacing some robots in assembly with humans, developing very simple physical-assist measures instead of powered devices, and creating a completely new and highly flexible modular production line, Takaoka Line 2.